FarukExpress/admin-ninja-docs/docs/src/guide/installation.md

 # Installation Guide

-To start using the Ninja Admin Template, follow these installation steps:
+To start using the ElysianDash Admin Template, follow these installation steps:

 ## Prerequisite